 If you’re the only person trying to convince your loved one of the need to get a hearing test, you’re making the battle more difficult for yourself.
 Discreetly ask friends and family members to speak up as well.
 When they know that their hearing loss also affects relationships with people they care about, your loved one may stop being so stubborn about simply scheduling a hearing test.

-#4: Help them see that hearing aids are affordable.
+#4: Help them see that hearing technology are affordable.

 If you want to help, do some research.
-Find out if your loved one’s health insurance covers audiology services or hearing aids.
-You can also ask local hearing aid providers whether they offer hearing aid financing or hearing aid leasing.
+Find out if your loved one’s health insurance covers audiology services or hearing technology.
+You can also ask local hearing aid providers whether they offer hearing technology financing or hearing treatment plan.

 #5: Talk to your local audiologist or hearing healthcare professional.